jasonherngwang/eight-wonders/README.md

 ## How it Works

-Eight Wonders is an project built halfway through the [Launch School](https://launchschool.com/) Core Curriculum.
-The material covered by this point includes fundamental Ruby syntax, OOP, closures, regex, testing, application packaging, deployment, networking, databases, HTML & CSS, and problem solving.
-I built this to use what I've learned to make something fun.
+Eight Wonders is an project I built halfway through the [Launch School](https://launchschool.com/) Core Curriculum, to make something fun using what I've learned.
+The material covered up to this point includes fundamental Ruby syntax, OOP, closures, regex, testing, deployment, networking, databases, HTML & CSS, and problem solving.

 ### :gem: Built With: